 Important general information

 Declaration of the pre-physician assistant career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute or guarantee admission to any physician assistant program.
 Students must apply separately to a physician assistant program of their choice at the appropriate time.

-Students with an interest in preparing for a physician assistant program should declare an academic major while also indicating a pre-physician assistant advising track.
+If interested in preparing for physician assistant programs, students must declare an academic major and should declare and maintain their pre-physician assistant career advising track.
 Students do not earn a pre-physician assistant degree.
-If unsure of their academic majors, students should initially clarify their academic interests through regular conversations with their advisers.
-Those on the pre-physician assistant advising track are encouraged to major in fields of greatest interest to them.
+Those unsure of their academic majors should initially clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
+Pre-physician assistant students are encouraged to major in fields of greatest interest to them.
 To declare a pre-physician assistant career advising track, see the Pre-Professional Health Hub in Canvas.

-Students need to complete their bachelor’s degree, the required science prerequisite courses and the Graduate Record Exam before being eligible to start a graduate physician assistant program.
+Students must complete their bachelor’s degree, the required science prerequisite courses, the Graduate Record Exam and co-curricular requirements before becoming eligible to start a master’s-level physician assistant program.

-Science and non-science courses required for a pre-physician assistant master’s program
+Science and non-science courses required for a physician assistant master’s program

-The requirements for admission to the schools and colleges offering graduate-level studies for the physician assistant vary, but students wishing to study at this level should be certain to take two semesters of general biology with laboratories, two semesters of general chemistry with laboratories, a semester of organic chemistry with laboratory, as well as two semesters of human anatomy and physiology and laboratories.
-The science courses should be pre-professional level courses designed for science majors and should offer a laboratory experience.
+The admissions requirements for the schools and colleges offering graduate-level programs for physician assistant vary at each institution.
+Students who wish to pursue admissions to these programs should complete two semesters of general biology with laboratories, two semesters of general chemistry with laboratories, a semester of organic chemistry with laboratory and two semesters of human anatomy and physiology with laboratories.
+The science courses should be pre-professional level courses designed for science majors and offer a laboratory experience.

-Other courses such as cell biology, biochemistry, genetics, microbiology and medical terminology are highly recommended, depending on the intended physician assistant program.
+Other courses such as cell biology, biochemistry, genetics, microbiology and medical terminology are highly recommended, depending on the specific physician assistant program.